codedchip/AMSGateArray/README.md

 https://github.com/MiSTer-devel/Amstrad_MiSTer/tree/master/rtl/GA40010

-There was some speculation on the forum as to whether Gyorgy's code could be put onto a Xilinx CPLD, specifically the XC95288XL which has 5V tolerant I/O. With a suitable daughter board it ought to be possible to replace the gate array with such a device.
+There was some speculation on the forum as to whether Gyorgy's code could be put onto a Xilinx CPLD, specifically the XC95288XL which has 5V tolerant I/O. With a suitable daughter-board it ought to be possible to replace the gate array with such a device.
 There are several people working on reproducing the gate arrays in verilog (as well as on ARM).
 With that in mind I produced two reference boards, one for the pinout of the 40010 and a second for the pinout of the 40007.
 This repository has the schematics and gerber files for those boards as well as my own attempt at verilog for both chip implementations (at least the 40010 and a pin mapped 40007, so the same verilog for both that is).

-Hopefully this is of some use to people either looking for a test platform for their own Gate Array implementations or who can build on my verilog implementation.
+Hopefully this is of some use to people either looking for a test platform for their own implementation, or who can build on my verilog effort, which is in turn built on other people's work.

 # Current status
 - Initial 40010 verilog implementation has passed basic testing on a real Amstrad CPC 6128.